TheKikGen/USBMidiKliK/README.md

 TTL/Serial MIDI IN and MIDI OUT conversion schematics can be found easily on the web.

+# System Exclusive messages

+Sysex have the following format :

+    F0 <USB MidiKlik sysex header = 0x77 0x77 0x77> <sysex function id > <data > F7

+## Serial Configuration menu Bootmode (function 0x08)

+This sysex enables the configuration menu accessible from the USB serial.
+Immediatly after sending this sequence, the interface reboots in CDC serial COM mode, allowing you to open a terminal to configure easily USBMIDIKLIK.

+     F0 77 77 77 08 F7

+The following menu should appear after pressing ENTER :

+     USBMIDIKliK
+     (c)TheKikGen Labs

+     0.Show current settings
+     1.Reload settings
+     2.Product string
+     3.VID - PID
+     4.Channel mapping
+     5.Default channel mapping
+     a.Arduino mode
+     s.Save & quit
+     x.Abort
+     =>s

+## Temporary boot in Arduino serial mode (0x09)

+If you need to update the Arduino firmware without positionnig a jumper, you can you cand send this sysex that will reboot the device in serial mode, until the next boot.

+     F0 77 77 77 09 F7

+## Hardware reset (0x0A)

+To avoid unplugging the USB cable, you cand send this sysex that will do an harware reset programatically.
+The full Arduino board will be resetted (ATMEGA8U2 USBMidiKliK firmware + ATMEGA328P and sketch firmware).
+The sysex message structure is the following :

+       F0 77 77 77 <sysex function id = 0x0A> F7

+For example to set ProductString, VendorID, Product ID and restart the USB Midi interface with new data, send the following sysex :

+      F0 77 77 77 0B 55 53 42 20 4D 69 64 69 4B 6C 69 4B F7
+      F0 77 77 77 0C 08 0F 01 02 09 00 06 07 F7
+      F0 77 77 77 0A F7

-## Changing the device ProductStringName with a USB MIDIKLIK internal SYSEX
+## Changing the device ProductStringName (0X0B)

-The last version (V1.1) allows to change the USB device ProductStringName via a SYSEX.
+It is possible to change the USB device ProductStringName via a SYSEX or from the configuration menu.
 The new name is saved in the ATMEGA8U EEPROM, so it persists even after powering off the Arduino.
 The message structure is the following :

        F0 <USB MidiKlik sysex header = 0x77 0x77 0x77> <sysex function id = 0x0b> <USB Midi Product name > F7

-Only Serial is parsed (but USB will be in a next version), so you must send the SYSEX from an Arduino sketch.
-If you prefer to use a tool like MIDI-OX and you have MIDI IN/OUT jacks:
-- connect the Arduino board with the USBMidiKliK firmware to USB (default MIDI mode)
-- connect the MIDIOUT JACK to the MIDI IN JACK
-- Open MIDI-OX and connect the USBMidiKliK in the MIDI output device dialog box
-- Open the SysEx windows in the "View" menu
-- Enter the SYSEX msg in the command window and click on "Send Sysex" in the "CommandWindow" menu.
-- Unplug/plug the USB cable or send a Midi USB HardReset sysex (see below)
-- Quit and reopen MIDI-OX and you should see a new name in the MIDI devices dialog box.

 The following SYSEX sent from an Arduino sketch will change the name of the MIDI interface to "USB MidiKliK" :